reustle/tokyobikerental/readme.md

 If you would like to make a suggestion for this website, please email [shane@reustle.co](mailto:shane@reustle.co).
 If you know how to use GitHub, please submit a pull request.

+## Tasks

+- Homepage Adjust to 2 columns on desktop
+- Homepage: Prices
+- Sub-pages